Scott Simon: Awards

 In May 2010, he was conferred Honorary Doctor of Humane Letters by Willamette University, where he was that year's commencement speaker.

 Simon is a laureate of The Lincoln Academy of Illinois, receiving the state's highest honor, the Order of Lincoln from the Governor of Illinois in 2016 in the field of Business, Industry & Communications.

+In October of 2025, he was inducted into the Radio Hall of Fame at a ceremony in Chicago.

 Personal life

 As of 2009, Simon lives in Washington, D.C.
 He has been married to French documentary filmmaker Caroline Richard since September 2000.
 They have two daughters, both adopted as babies from China.
-They consider themselves a Jewish family (Simon's father was Jewish and his mother was Irish Catholic).
+They consider themselves a Jewish family (Simon's father was Jewish and his mother was Catholic).

 In 2006 Simon and his wife were contacted by police as part of the Alexander Litvinenko poisoning investigation.
 The family was staying at a hotel near the restaurant at the center of the poisoning incident, and had bought food there for one of their daughters.
 The health of the family was not affected.

 In July 2013 Simon began tweeting his emotions and conversations with his mother during the last days of her life.
 "I just realized: she once had to let me go into the big wide world.
 Now I have to let her go the same way", read one tweet.
 In March 2015, he published a memoir about her titled Unforgettable: A Son, a Mother, and the Lessons of a Lifetime.

-Jack Brickhouse, a Chicago broadcaster (1916–1998), is Simon's godfather, whom he refers to as an uncle.
+Jack Brickhouse, a Chicago broadcaster (1916–1998), was Simon's godfather, whom he referred to as an uncle.